Dishuk/gattc/docs/cli.md

 **What happens on release:**
 1. Loads current schemas and compares against stored snapshots
 2. Detects all changes (added/removed/modified characteristics, fields, properties)
-3. Creates a changelog entry with your message and the detected changes
+3. Creates a changelog entry with the provided message and the detected changes
 4. Updates snapshots to current schema state
 5. Regenerates HTML documentation (with change highlighting if applicable)